Bharwcb/dbc-shuffle/README.md

 - Custom Devise gem set up (teacher login/authentication)
 - All models, controllers & views for teacher admin and students, including RESTful routes for adding new cohorts and permissions
 - Running client meetings to liason back to team

+## Next Steps:

+Beyond the scope of this 3 day project, on a teacher's profile page the "save" button would next persist groupings to the database.
+Second, adding students to a cohort after it is initially created.

 ## Running Locally